Manager, Climate Change

 - Minimum of 3 years of relevant work experience.

 - Minimum of Masters Degree in political science, cognitive science, decision support, or related field.

 - Significant expertise in quantitative social science methodologies and tools such as randomized controlled experiments, survey development, and polling.

 - Demonstrated experience applying quantitative tools to political campaigns or public engagement efforts.

 - Familiarity with statistical programming languages such as R, and statistical packages such as Stata, SPSS, and SAS.

 - Systems thinker; experience working with interdisciplinary teams.

-- Strong knowledge of climate and sustainability issues.
+- Knowledge of climate and sustainability issues a plus.

 - Demonstrated competence to assess priorities and concurrently manage a variety of activities effectively.

 - Excellent written and verbal skills, presentation skills and teamwork skills.

 - Strong attention to detail, organizational and project management skills.

 - Excellent interpersonal skills with positive attitude; desire and ability to work in a collaborative team environment.